-Earlier this year, we reported on an influx of clients—particularly those in the finance industry—moving from the USA to the UK and asking the question: Can an American expat get a mortgage in the UK?
-There are numerous reasons for this, from the current political climate, the strength of the Dollar and the weakness of the Pound, and the current low interest rates on offer in the UK.
+At Enness, we’re regularly asked questions like ‘can an American expat get a mortgage in the UK and Europe?’.
+There are numerous reasons for this, from the current political climate, the strength of the Dollar and relative weakness of the Pound, and also the presently low-interest rates on offer in Europe.

 Mortgages for American expats: the challenges

-- Many banks prefer for a borrower to have been resident in the UK for at least two years before securing a mortgage
+- Many banks prefer for a borrower to have been resident in a country for at least two years before securing a mortgage

-- Their current income is in a foreign currency and will only be paid in Pound Sterling once they’ve moved to the UK – this is difficult for a high street lender to take into account as it doesn’t guarantee what their salary/bonus income will be in the UK, especially as bonuses can fluctuate and there is no UK bonus track record
+- Their current income is in a foreign currency and will only be paid in the new country’s currency, e.g. Pound Sterling once they’ve moved to the new country – this is difficult for a high street lender to take into account as it doesn’t guarantee what their salary/bonus income will be in the new country, especially as bonuses can fluctuate and there is no track record

 - In our experience, many American expats want to maintain their liquidity as a result of having funds tied up in stocks.
 As such, these borrowers tend to want higher loan to value (LTV) mortgages for cash flow purposes, but this can be challenging when looking to borrow above £1million